-Studying In the field
+Studying In the field: Information Technology Curriculum

 Technology is becoming a bigger part of modern society every day.
 Corporate America is seeing large amounts of its business being conducted electronically.
 More and more processes are becoming automated--like databases maintained by the IRS, the records of your purchases at supermarkets and the information doctors keep about your health.
 Computers have become the single essential tie that binds these - and really the entire world - together.
 It therefore should come as no surprise that a degree in information technology is more marketable now than it ever has been in the past.
 Simply put, new technologies come along every day, and people will be needed to understand and maintain them.
-Therefore, someone with a degree in this field will also be highly sought-after.
+Therefore, someone with a degree in this field and understanding of Information Technology Curriculum will be highly sought-after.

 Towson University's graduate school defines information technology as "the study, design, development, implementation, and support of computer-based information systems to address real-world problems."
 In other words, it is the science (and, indeed, some might even say the art) of working with computers in order to facilitate the easier and more efficient use of them by non-professionals and professionals alike.

 As has been noted already, a variety of specific IT areas exist for you to focus.
 They include, but are not limited to, the following: